Faddeev Calculation of $_\Lambda^3$H incorporating 2{\pi}-exchange $\Lambda$NN Interaction: Results of Faddeev calculation

 In the present Faddeev calculations, the coefficient $(3b_0+b_D)$ in Eq.
 (9) is set to be 0.
 It is instructive to comment on the possible effect of this term.
 It is understood from Eq.
 (12) of Ref. \cite{MK18}, which shows the contribution of the $2\pi$-exchange 3BF to the $\Lambda$ single-particle potential in symmetric nuclear matter, that if $(3b_0+b_D)$ and $(2b_2+3b_4)$ have a same magnitude with the same sign, the term of $(3b_0+b_D)$ provides about one-third of the contribution of that of $(2b_2+3b_4)$.
 This character probably holds also in the hypertriton.
-Including the term with non-zero $(3b_0+b_D)$ in the Faddeev calculation is straightforward when the coupling constants are fixed.
+Including the term with non-zero $(3b_0+b_D)$ in the Faddeev calculation is straightforward when the coupling constant becomes under control.